trunkclub/styleguide/react.md

     </section>
   ```

-2. If you have more than 3 props on a React component, move each prop declaration to a new line
+2. If your component looks untidy OR has >5 props defined on it, move each prop to a new line

   ```CoffeeScript
   # Good